andrewjamesford/gruntjs-boilerplate/README.md

 GruntJS Boilerplate

-This is my own GruntJS Boilerplate thats a WIP
+This is my own GruntJS Boilerplate that is a WIP